 get|set

-marked properties will automatically generate corresponding get
+methodAll properties declared in components and bound in templates will automatically generate corresponding get

 and set

 methods.
-It is recommended to use get|set
+Please use the get|set

 For example, the above MyView